-In my previous text a few months ago, I have given a few details about the new Aether AG series, and in this Osprey Aether AG 60 review, I give more information about this particular pack from the series.
+In my previous text, I have given a few details about the new Aether AG series, and in this Osprey Aether AG 60 review, I give more information about this particular pack from the series.
 This is the ultimate backpacking tool with some extraordinary features, so keep reading.

 - The most advanced suspension system so far.

 - Interchangeable both the hip belt and the harness.

 - Attachment points for the Osprey Daylite pack.